-Premenstrual dysphoric disorder (PMDD) is a severe form of premenstrual syndrome, although it is similar to premenstrual syndrome (PMS), but comparatively it leads to more serious symptoms.
-PMDD causes severe anxiety, depression and irritability, followed by sudden shifts in mood usually characterized as mood swings, almost a week before your period starts.
-Symptoms usually disappear within two to three days after your period starts.
+Premenstrual Dysphoric Disorder (PMDD) is a severe form of premenstrual syndrome.
+Although it is similar to premenstrual syndrome (PMS), it comparatively leads to more serious symptoms.
+PMDD causes severe anxiety, depression and irritability, followed by sudden mood swings almost a week prior to the start of the menstrual period.
+Symptoms usually disappear within two to three days after menstruation starts.

-Mild PMS is common, which affects nearly 75 percent of women having regular menstrual cycles however, PMDD has an influence on around 3 to 8 percent of women.
+Mild PMS is common.
+It affects nearly 75 percent of women having regular menstrual cycles; however, PMDD affects only 3 to 8 percent of women.
 This condition can occur in women of any cultural, socioeconomic, or ethnic background.
 PMDD is usually seen as a chronic condition and can have a disturbing and severe impact on the quality of a woman’s life.

 Who gets Premenstrual Dysphoric Disorder ?

-PMDD occurs in around 5% of women of childbearing age.
+PMDD occurs in around 5 percent of women of childbearing age.
 Many women with PMDD may suffer from depression or anxiety.

-Studies have shown an association between PMDD and low levels of serotonin, i.e. a chemical in your brain that helps in the transmission of nerve signals.
+Studies have shown an association between PMDD and low levels of serotonin which is a chemical in the brain that helps in the transmission of nerve signals.
 Many brain cells that use serotonin also control attention, mood, pain, and sleep.
 Hormonal changes may become a cause of decline in the level of serotonin, leading to PMDD symptoms.